-5.1 The process for negotiating and securing planning obligations is set within the framework of national, regional and local policy guidance and legislation.
-When carrying out these negotiations for planning obligations, the Council must meet the statutory tests set out in the 2010 CIL Regulations.
+5.1 The process for negotiating and securing planning obligations is set within the framework of national legislation and guidance, regional and local policy and guidance, and other material considerations relevant in each particular case.
+When carrying out these negotiations for planning obligations, the Council must meet the statutory tests set out in the 2010 CIL Regulations and consider the policy guidance set out in Circular 05/2005.